INFORMSJoC/2022.0372/README.md

 # Thank you

-Thank you for your interest in Sparse PCA (SPCA).
+Thank you for your interest in Sparse PCA.
 Please let me know if you encounter any issues using this code, or have comments or questions.
 Feel free to email me anytime.

 Yongchun Li ycli@gatech.edu